cliffbdf/small/README.md

 # small

 A trivial demo of the Java module system.
-Appears to fail to generate a working deployable package for OS-X or Linux.
+Appears to fail to generate a working deployable package for OS-X or Centos 7 Linux.

-For Linux, in the makefile, please change the line,
+For Centos 7 Linux, in the makefile, please change the line,
 ```
 -native dmg
 ```